- Did you find some of my content enjoyable? Consider a donation to help further my photo work.

 We recently had a moderately sized meetup at a local garden.
 One of the photographers there also does videography and decided to put together a video featuring all of the photographers at the event.
 The videographer is Charles R. and he goes by the handle “Hikikomorisama.”
 You can see more of his video work here and some of his photography here.
 Here is the photographer interview on Youtube: https://www.youtube.com/watch?v=19nHd-NCtlQ I’m … Continue reading

-You can see the entire gallery here (plus larger versions of the examples).
 I had checked the forecast a day or two before and noticed a moderate chance of showers.
 My decision was to use only the K-5 and DA* 55mm f1.4 lens.
 We ended up having some light showers once or twice while at the garden, so that decision worked out.
-I just kept using the camera as normal … Continue reading
+I just kept using the camera as normal without any issues while the rain was coming down.
+The nice thing about … Continue reading

 A friend of mine set up a meetup at a local garden.
 We had initially intended to have this meetup focus on cosplay photography, but as things work out often in Rockford, only one cosplayer was able to make it.
 The largest issue being that most people in the convention scene live in the Chicago area.
 I’ll admit it is difficult sometimes making the 90 mile trip to the Chicago … Continue reading